Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

 ## Task 7.
 Restrict source ranges

 The lab includes code for managing [firewall rules](https://cloud.google.com/vpc/docs/firewalls) in Terraform.
 Right now, the network allows traffic from any source, which isn’t particularly secure.
-We’ll modify the pre-configured firewall rules for our **gcp_project**’s network to only allow traffic coming from our onprem network.
+We’ll modify the pre-configured firewall rules for our **gcp-project**’s network to only allow traffic coming from our onprem network.

 ### Edit the source range